8 Ways To Live Better With CLL | MyLeukemiaTeam

 Talk to your health care provider if you need help managing stress.
 You can get a referral for mental health counseling or cognitive behavioral therapy.

-5. Stick To Your Treatment Plan
+5. Stick to Your Treatment Plan

 6. Avoid Infections